In this Article

 Last Updated on

-An important part of planning the development of your child is to set up a schedule for them, which takes into account numerous things from the feeding to activity time, nap time, outdoor time and so on and forth.
-Keep in mind, however, that the schedule you set for your baby can have an impact on everything from their sleep patterns to their behaviour.
+An important part of planning the development of your child is to set up a schedule which takes into account numerous things, like activity time, nap time, outdoor or playtime, and so on.
+Keep in mind, however, that the schedule you set for your baby can have an impact on things like his sleep pattern, behaviour, and habits.

 - The baby’s age